Hyperfoil/Hyperfoil/README.md

 the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
 If you prefer to start the users at fixed points in time (using uniform delays), set property `variance: false` in the phase.

-SailRocket initializes all phases before the benchmark starts, pre-allocating memory for sessions.
+Hyperfoil initializes all phases before the benchmark starts, pre-allocating memory for sessions.
 In the open-model phases it's not possible to know how many users will be active at the same moment (if the server experiences a 3-second hiccup and we have 100 new users per second this should be at least 300 as all the users will be blocked).
 However we need to provide the estimate for memory pre-allocation.